C0coleplub0/Templates_wsl/README.md

 | git                 | yes                   |                                                       |
 | Python3 🐍          | yes                   |                                                       |

 ## Local Build prerequisites

 Run the `install_packer.sh` script to install HashiCorp Packer on Debian base Linux.
 (Works on Ubuntu)

 ### Define your own variables

 The file `*.auto.pkrvars.hcl` can help you to setup some features as username or even source docker image.
 Feel free to edit it as you need

 ### Customize settings

 You can go through `wsl/scripts/setup.basic.sh` to override the TimeZone settings or the default shell.

 If you don't, zsh will be the default shell and Europe/Paris the default timezone

-## Building images
+## Building image locally

 Run `packer build .` in the wsl directory and that's it.

 ## Import .tar image

-Run `wsl --import DevOps-ubuntu E:\DevOps-ubuntu .\DevOps-ubuntu.tar`
+Run `wsl --import NameOfTheDistro E:\LocationOfTheDistro .\DevOps-ubuntu.tar`

-## WIP

-The workflow does not work for now.

-Later it will create and publish the tar packages